WelfzTwingoFurs/WegTek3D/README.md

 -JJoeyay, for teaching me Godot and inspiring me to make games;
 -3DSage's 'Make Your Own Raycaster' series on YouTube;
 -Kofybrek's 'Writing my First Ray Casting Game using C++ and SFML - SFML Tutorial';
+-javidx9's 'Code-It-Yourself!
+3D Graphics Engine' series on YouTube;
--Nic from college, for making me understand the polygon processing logic.
+-Nic from college, for helping understand the polygon processing logic.

 8)
 ```